wincent/git-cipher/docs/git-cipher-smudge.md

 # `git cipher smudge`

-should be called with file path as an argument

-expects ciphertext on stdin

-emits plaintext on stdout

-long description continues here
+A Git "smudge" filter (see `man gitattributes`) that decrypts file contents from Git's object database so that they can be written out as plaintext in the worktree.
+In practice, there is no need to call this directly.
+When the appropriate `filter.git-cipher.smudge` configuration is in effect, Git will call this command with a file path as an argument and the ciphetext file contents on standard input; it will emit the plaintext on standard output.

+Use `git-cipher init` to apply this and other necessary configuration items in a repository.

 ## See also